By James Moynan

 The narrative and outcome on the other side of the atlantic mirrored events in Britain just four months earlier following the European referendum, and both results solidify the global trend of “anti-establishment” policies and parties.
-While the policies are yet to materialise into a coherent unified political philosophy they both seem to share to share the same economic consensus of a rejection of free trade agreements.
+While the policies have yet to materialise into a coherent unified political philosophy, they both seem to share the same economic consensus favoring a rejection of free trade agreements.

-Like most of modern economic theory the early arguments for free trade can be traced back to Adam Smith who alongside Daniel Ricardo formulated the premise for mutually beneficial trading of goods between nations.
+Like most of modern economic theory the early arguments for free trade can be traced back to Adam Smith, who alongside Daniel Ricardo formulated the premise for mutually beneficial trading of goods between nations.
 Smith and Ricardo extended the ideas of a classical free market economy and the consequent division of labour to a global context.
-Whereby a global economy would be made up of specialising countries who would produce and export goods they have a comparative advantage in, while importing goods from other nations they had a comparative disadvantage in.
+In this worldview, an ideal global economy would be made up of specialising countries who would produce and export goods they have a comparative advantage in, while importing goods from other nations they had a comparative disadvantage in.
 In this global economy more goods would be produced at a lower cost, leading to growth, lower prices and employment for the nations involved.
-This principal and approach was adopted into more complex economic models but the central conclusion that free trade brings prosperity still held.
+This principal and approach was adopted into more complex economic models, but the central conclusion that free trade brings prosperity still held.

-It is ironic today that 250 years ago in the US another anti-establishment figure was strongly opposing this outcome and an international trade agreement.
-In 1790 Alexander Hamilton, fresh from founding the United states, published his Report on Manufactures, in which he argued for trade protectionism from English goods, a principle which today is known as the infant industry argument.
+It is ironic today that 250 years ago in the US another dynamic figure was strongly opposing this worldview, and an international trade agreement that went alongside it.
+In 1790 Alexander Hamilton, fresh from founding the United States, published his Report on Manufactures, in which he argued for trade protectionism from English goods, a principle which today is known as the infant industry argument.
 Hamilton’s argument was that it was unfair for American industries to be in competition with English manufacturers due to the foreign competition having established significantly larger economies of scale than their American equivalents.
 Thus there was a need to be protected by tariffs and quotas until they can attain similar economies of scale.

 Hamilton’s policy had a long lasting impact on the American economy and from 1816 through to 1945, tariffs in the USA were among the highest in the world, while the economy simultaneously became the largest in the world.
 But the events and consequences of WW2 forced the US out of a policy of isolation as the spread of communism became a real threat to Europe, and under the Marshall plan the US pumped billions into the European economy with the understanding that European nations remove their tariffs on US goods.